pockata/guessit-wrapper/README.md

 * `filename` - The filaname that should be parsed
 * `request_method` - set to `true` for `POST` method.
 By default `GET` will be used

-## guessit.getVersion()
-Requests the current API version

-## guessit.submitBug(filename)
-Submits a but report containing a wrongly interpreted file name

-* `filename` - the file name to send in the bug report

 ## guessit.apiCall(path, [queryString], [request_method])
 Makes a generic API call